GrupoDiana/BRT-Documentation/docs/osc/overall.md

 #### Return

-An echo is returned to all subscribers for each of the sources being stopped: `/source/stop <string source_id>`
+An echo is returned to all subscribers but the sender: `/stop`.

 #### Example

-BeRTA receives: `/stop`
+BeRTA receives: `/stop`.

-BeRTA sends back to all subscribers: `/source/stop source1`, `/source/stop source2`, `/source/stop source3`.
+BeRTA sends back to all subscribers but the sender: `/stop`.

 <!----------------------------------------------------------------------------------->